 - Preheat oven to 400 degrees

-- Place flour, baking soda, baking powder, salt and butter in a food processor and pulse until it resembles course crumbs.
+- Place flour, baking powder, salt and butter in a food processor and pulse until it resembles coarse crumbs.
 Alternatively, you can cut the butter into the dry ingredients with a pastry blender.
 Dump the mixture into a large bowl.

-- Mix the milk and 2 tbsp lemon juice together in a small bowl or measuring cup and let stand 5 minutes.
+- Mix ¾ cup of the milk and 2 tablespoon lemon juice together in a small bowl or measuring cup and let stand for 5 minutes.

 - Meanwhile, add the sugar to the dry ingredients, then stir in the lemon zest.

-- Turn the dough out onto a floured surface or large sheet of parchment paper.Gently press the dough into a 9 inch circle, then cut into 8 wedges with a sharp knife or pizza cutter.
+- Turn the dough out onto a floured surface.
+I like to put parchment paper down first as it makes cleaning up easy.Sprinkle the top of the dough with a bit of flour, then gently press the dough into a 9-inch circle.
+Cut into 8 wedges with a sharp knife or pizza cutter.
 It is important not to handle the dough more than necessary or it will become tough.
-Place the wedges on a parchment lined baking sheet with 1 inch room between them.
+Place the wedges on a parchment-lined baking sheet with 1-inch of room between them.

-- Mix egg and 2 tsp of milk together and brush over scones.
+- Whisk the egg and 2 teaspoon of milk together and brush over scones.

 - Place in the oven and bake 20 minutes or until golden brown.